chinmayasukumar/Capstone-3_Classifying_Steel_Defects/README.md

 ## Modelling

-A Dummy Classifier was built yielding a macro accuracy of 0.17 on the validation set.
+A Dummy Classifier was built yielding a macro-average F1 score of 0.17 on the validation set.

 ### ResNet
-The f1-score macro average was chosen as the evaluation metric since all defect classes are equally important.
-A ResNet model with a GAP layer was first explored and yielded a maximum validation accuracy of 0.4181.
+The F1 score macro average was chosen as the evaluation metric since all defect classes are equally important.
+A ResNet model with a GAP layer was first explored and yielded a maximum validation score of 0.4181.
 The GAP layer was replaced with a Flatten layer.
 Its accruacy increased significantly to 0.73 on the validation set.
 It did struggle differentiating between the "Pitted" and "Rolled" classes.
-Using the Flatten layer instead of a GAP layer increased accuracy probably since less information is lost.
+Using the Flatten layer instead of a GAP layer increased its score probably since less information is lost.

 ### CNN
-The CNN(optimizer=Adam, learning_rate=0.001) was explored and displayed robust accuracy and minimal loss.
+The CNN(optimizer=Adam, learning_rate=0.001) was explored and displayed a robust score and minimal loss.
 The model did not overfit significantly.
 Its learning curve is shown below:

 ![](/reports/figures/train_val_graph_cnn.png)

-The model significantly outperformed the ResNet model with an accuracy of 0.93.
+The model significantly outperformed the ResNet model with a score of 0.93.

 ### Hyperparameter Tuning